 - 1. Assemble and arrange abstracts and other materials for publication in the NCWSS Proceedings. - 2.
 Alter instructions for authors of NCWSS articles as required. - 3.
-Prepare a hard copy of the abstracts for the NCWSS archives.
+Create final version of single PDF file of the posters and upload to NCWSS website in the members' only section.